emartech/valigator-csv/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/csv_validator.
+Bug reports and pull requests are welcome on GitHub at the project's [issue tracker](https://github.com/emarsys/valigator-csv).